ska-telescope/sdp-proccontrol/README.md

 The behaviour of the PC is summarised as follows:

-1. The PC uses HTTPS to retrieve the workflow definition file.
-This is a JSON file that specifies the mapping between the workflow ID and version, and a Docker container image.
-The workflow definition file is updated at regular intervals (the default is every 5 minutes).

-2. If a PB is new, the PC will create the workflow deployment for it.
+1. If a PB is new, the PC will create the workflow deployment for it.
 A PB is deemed to be new if the PB state does not exist.
-The PC creates the state and sets `status` to `STARTING` and `resources_available` to `false`.
-If the workflow ID and version is not found in the definition file, the PC still creates the state, but sets `status` to `FAILED`.
+The PC reads the workflow definition from the configuration DB to discover which Docker container image to deploy.
+It creates the state and sets `status` to `STARTING` and `resources_available` to `false`.
+If the workflow definition is not found in the configuration DB, the PC still creates the state, but sets `status` to `FAILED`.

-3. If a PB's dependencies are all `FINISHED`, the PC sets `resources_available` to `true` to allow it to start executing.
+2. If a PB's dependencies are all `FINISHED`, the PC sets `resources_available` to `true` to allow it to start executing.
 Real-time PBs do not have dependencies, so they start executing immediately.

-4. The PC removes processing deployments (workflows and execution engines) not associated with any existing PB.
+3. The PC removes processing deployments (workflows and execution engines) not associated with any existing PB.
 This is used to clean up if a PB is deleted from the configuration DB.
 At present there is no mechanism for doing this (other than manually), but it might be used in future to abort